Rishabh2482/Learning-Git_pw/git.md

 ```
 Stash :->>  This allow us to save changes of "working directory or staged area" without commiting them.
 These changes are saved independently from the other files which are commited.

+(git stash)  -->> This Command will stash the "changes of staging area and tracked files of working directory and not of untracked files of working directory".

+(git stash list)    -->> THis Command will show the list of changes which are stashed.

 (git stash push -m "Write your message") :->> Using this command we can stash the changes along with a proper message.

 ->> The changes which are added into the stash are added in stack formate that LIFO.